BLE-LTER/ble-handbook/handbook.md

 Somewhat exhaustive list of website technologies we use:
 - Netlify for hosting and deployment
 - A Github repo as both production and development source code
-- Bootstrap 4
+- Bootstrap 4 for pre cooked CSS and Javascript
 - FontAwesome for icons
-- Leaflet for map
+- Leaflet for maps
+- Google Fonts for webfonts (Libre Franklin)
+- Google Analytics for tracking usage
+- Twitter embedded timeline
 - Custom apps:
 	- Data Catalog built on PASTA API
 	- Zotero search interface
-	-
+	- Search tool

 <a id="how-to-update-website"></a>
 ## How to update website